Medical Radiation Physics

 Entry requirements

-First or second class honours degree in Engineering or the Physical Sciences.
-English language requirement IELTS 6.5 (with a minimum of 6.0 in each component) or Swansea University recognised equivalent.
+Applicants should hold a 2:2 degree or equivalent in engineering or the physical sciences.
+English language requirement IELTS 6.5 or Swansea University recognised equivalent.

 Months of entry